-Thermocline A layer of water in which there is a rapid change of sampling taken during the survey), from surface to the sea bottom, of the route of a survey oceanographic vessel, from point A to point B.
+Thermocline A layer of water in which there is a rapid change of temperature with depth.
+Transect The vertical plane (reference for all the measures and sampling taken during the survey), from surface to the sea bottom, of the route of a survey oceanographic vessel, from point A to point B. Zooplankton/ animal plankton Unlike phytoplankton, these organisms cannot produce organic matter on their own and thus feed on other organisms.